 If you’re new to the world of two-wheel riding, you may not know what exactly a modular helmet is.
 In terms of design, modular helmets are meant to act as a compromise between closed- and open-face motorcycle helmets.

-Modular helmets are a type of helmet with a hinge that allows the rider to flip up the chin bar and visor.
-When the modular component is closed, there is a locking mechanism that keeps the rider’s head fully enclosed and protected similar to a full-face helmet.
+Modular helmets have a hinge that allows the rider to flip up the chin bar and visor.
+When closed, a locking mechanism keeps the rider’s head protected similar to a full-face helmet.

-This way, you don’t have to choose between a fully-enclosed helmet or a helmet that is open to the air; you can have both in one convenient package.
+This way, you don’t have to choose between a fully-enclosed helmet or one that is wide-open.
+You get both in one convenient package.

 Is it hot out, and you’d like a little more air at a stop light?
 Just flip the helmet up.
 They are sometimes called a flip-up helmet when you’re out and about.

-Generally, modular helmets are primarily designed with upright visibility in mind, and while they can have the DOT and ECE safety ratings, at this time, none have a SNELL seal of approval.
-We’ll dive more into the details on these differences as we dig into the disadvantages, but these 2 points are where the helmets tend to differ from traditional helmet styles.
+Generally, modular helmets are primarily designed with upright visibility in mind.
+While they do have safety certifications, not all approve of modular helmets.
+We’ll dive more on these differences, but this is where they tend to differ the most from traditional helmet styles.

 Otherwise, they follow the standard rules of helmets in general.
-They have the different interior shapes (intermediate, round, and long oval), they have a variety of looks (graphics or solid), dual lenses, Bluetooth, and more feature overlap with your entire head protected.
+They have the different interior shapes (intermediate, round, and long oval).
+They come in a variety of looks (graphics or solid), and they have a variety of features.

 Pros of Modular Helmets